-- René Lalique
+- Signed: R. Lalique

 The collection of René Lalique’s glasswork brought together by Calouste Gulbenkian was purchased between 1911 and 1927, corresponding to the period in which the artist dedicated himself completely to glasswork.
 His passion for this material dated back to the time he spent in his studio on rue Thérèse, near the Paris Opera, where he moved in 1890 and began his first experiments with glass.
-However, Lalique reached his apogee and became truly established as a glass artist/manufacturer at the International Exhibition of Decorative Arts and Modern Industries, which opened in Paris in April 1925 and is also known for giving rise to the term Art Deco.
+However, Lalique reached his apogee and became truly established as a glass artist/manufacturer at the International Exhibition of Modern Decorative and Industrial Arts, which opened in Paris in April 1925 and is also known for giving rise to the term Art Deco.